stacks-network/docs/guides-and-tutorials/sbtc/how-to-run-sbtc-signer.md

 - 256MB memory
 - 50GB storage

 Note that these are in _addition_ to the hardware requirements for running a Stacks node and Bitcoin node outlined in the [How to Run a Signer doc](../running-a-signer/README.md).

 ## 1. Configure your Bitcoin node

+### Minimum version

+You will need `bitcoind` version 25 or higher.

+### Settings

 Your Bitcoin node must include these settings for sBTC signer operation:

-### Settings

 1. Required Settings: